Joel-James/disqus-conditional-load/readme.txt

 == Changelog ==

+= 10.1.8 =

+**Bug Fixes**

+- Fixed issue when # found in url.

 = 10.1.7 =

 **Bug Fixes**
-- Fixed issues in caching plugins - Thanks to [jackennils](https://wordpress.org/support/topic/dcl-wont-load-in-some-posts?replies=26#post-7875726).
+- Fixed issues in caching plugins - Thanks to [jackennils](https://wordpress.org/support/topic/dcl-wont-load-in-some-posts?replies=26#post-7875726)
-- Tested with WordPress 4.4.1.
+- Tested with WordPress 4.4.1

 = 10.1.6 =

 **Bug Fixes**
-- Fixed issues in Internet Explorer after last update.
+- Fixed issues in Internet Explorer after last update

 = 10.1.4 =

 **Improvements**
 - GOOD NEWS!
 This plugin is now jQuery independent.
 That means we use just javascript.
 So no jQuery issues!
-- Improved performance.
+- Improved performance

 = 10.1.3 =

 **New Features**
-- Added option to choose comment div width in % and pixel.
+- Added option to choose comment div width in % and pixel
-- Added option to make CloudFlair Rocket Loader ignore the script.
+- Added option to make CloudFlair Rocket Loader ignore the script

 **Improvements**
 - Changed comments div align to center using inline css.